paulhrsn/Botum-Toys-Security-Audit/README.md

 risks and ensure compliance w/ relevant standards, including (but not limited to) PCI, DSS, and GDPR.

 ## Contents of this repository
--'audit-report.md': Controls and compliance checklist, summary of NIST CSF reference -'findings-and-vulnerabilities.md': Summary of risks identified throughout this audit -'recommendations.md': Further, actionable steps recommended to be taken to improve security.
+-'audit-report.md': Controls and compliance checklist, summary of assets, scope, goals.
+-'findings-and-vulnerabilities.md': Summary of risks identified throughout this audit -'recommendations.md': Further, actionable steps recommended to be taken to improve security.